Overview

 Concepts

-We strive to limit the jargon that developers have to learn to benefit from our tooling.
-While words like Services and Environments are commonplace, we felt it would help to clarify this terminology within the Codezero and Kubernetes context.
+We have tried hard to limit the jargon that developers have to learn to benefit from our tooling.
+While words like Services and Environments are commonplace, we felt it would help to clarify this terminology within the Codezero and Kubernetes/VMs context.
 We cover various terms in the "Concepts" section of this documentation.